Swiss residence permit for EU/EFTA citizens

 Residence permit with gainful employment (Ci permit)

-Family members (viz. spouses and children up to the age of 25) of civil servants, members of foreign missions and members of intergovernmental organisations, are entitled to entitlement to a residence permit with gainful employment (permit Ci).
-However, the duration of the authorisation depends on the duration of the main authorisation (e.g. the permit of the civil servant or member of a foreign representation).
-Diplomats and other members of foreign representations have a special residence status according to international law according to the Vienna Convention on Diplomatic Relations.
+Family members (i.e. spouses and children up to the age of 25) of civil servants, members of foreign representations and members of intergovernmental organizations are entitled to a residence permit with gainful employment (Ci permit).
+However, the duration of the permit depends on the duration of the main permit (e.g. the permit of the civil servant or member of a foreign representation).
+Diplomats and other members of foreign representations have a special residence status under international law in accordance with the Vienna Convention on Diplomatic Relations.

 Cross-border commuter permit (Permit G)